harvard-lil/website-static/app/generational-data-interviews/README.md

    bio: >
      Brief biographical description of the interviewee.
    date: 2025-01-30
-   pull-quote: "A compelling quote from the interview."
+   quote-card: "A compelling quote from the interview."
    custom-css: ['interview-series']
    ---
    ```